tmhglnd/av-toolbox/README.md

 - **av.function** - Initialize a `[function]` object with settings: `[function @pointsize 4 @gridstep_x 0.1 @linethickness 2 @clicksustain 0 @legend 0 @grid 3 @domain 1 @mode 1 @outputmode 1]`.

 - **av.speedgate** - Cancel the throughput of bangs/messages for a specified amount of time.

+- **av.chance** - Pass a bang from the inlet to the outlet with a specified probability in percentage (0-100).

 - **av.loadmess** - A loadmess that fires the message after all loadmess/loadbang objects and patcherargs in abstractions.